 This module appears in the following module collections.

-42 hours: 22 hours of lectures and 20 hours of seminars (no seminars in weeks 1 and 24 or reading weeks, optional seminar in week 24)
+42-3 hours: 22 hours of lectures and 20 hours of seminars or workshops (no seminars in weeks 1 or reading weeks, optional seminar in week 24)

 Method of assessment

 There is no text that covers the course as a whole.
-The following books are trecommended for this course in order of difficulty from introductory to advanced.
+The following books are recommended for this course.

 Carrabine, E. et al. (2014) Criminology: A Sociological Introduction (3rd ed.).
 London: Routledge

-Morrison, W. J., (1995) Theoretical Criminology: From Modernity to Postmodernism.
+Morrison, W. J., (1997) Theoretical Criminology: From Modernity to Postmodernism.
+London: Cavendish

 On completion of this module, students will be able to:

 critically discuss the ways in which particular forms of crime and deviance are hidden, whilst others are highly visible;